cjkunselman18/Class-Assignment-in-Ambiguous-Microstructures/README.md

-The S4VM method is implemented in MATLAB and requires code from the authors (http://lamda.nju.edu.cn/code_S4VM.ashx?AspxAutoDetectCookieSupport=1).
+The S4VM method is implemented in MATLAB and requires code from the authors (http://www.lamda.nju.edu.cn/code_S4VM.ashx).
 If you do not have access to MATLAB, there is an R implementation which you can try which I have not tried (https://rdrr.io/cran/RSSL/man/S4VM.html).
 There is also an Excel spreadsheet in this repository with results from this method on the specific problem posed in this example which can easily be imported into python.

-If you choose to use the Jupyter notebook, you can stop here, open it up, and follow the instructions to run this example.
-If you choose to run the scripts separately, follow the instructions below.
+INSTRUCTIONS:

 1) Download and save all of the files.
 Open Preprocess_Microstructure_Images.py and update the file paths for the dataset (the images in
 Example_Microstructures.zip).
 Run this script.
 The data is now binarized and ready for characterization.